macrobiotus/antarctic_invertebrates/README.md

 - [ ] SI check "metabarcoding" has been inserted everywhere
 - [ ] SI check references are inserted properly
 - [ ] SI check if tables are inserted properly

+## Legacy scripts

+### Preparation in in POSIX shell using Qiime 1.9.1

+Shell code is not needed, but had been implemneted to rarefy data using Qiime.
+Rarefaction is now accomplished using `phyloseq`.

+- `0200_rarefy_alpha_18S.sh` - **rarefaction plots to calibrate and control rarefaction in the next steps.** Writes to folder `./Zenodo/Rarefaction/` with script number.
+Summary of input table is also provided.
+Source file is decontaminated `.biom` table from `bioms18S/18S_btable147_counts_default.biom` of `pcm_modelling` repository. `0000_*` config files in parent directory specify rarefaction parameters and path to Qiime environment.
+Based on Goods coverage, employing a rarefaction depth of ~1000 sequences will be enough to observe all expected taxa in a sample.
+Using this low values enables inclusion of samples from Mount Menzies. (`.fdf` renders of plots are stored in `./Zenodo/Documentation`)
+- `0300_rarefy_multi_18S.sh` - **perform multiple rarefactions for R analysis.** Rarefaction is used instead of other abundance methods corrections.
+A single rarefactions would give results that are perhaps not reproducible. ~~There is no script to combine multiple OTU tables in Qiime 1.9.1 one anymore since this may not be statistically valid.~~ Thus, the input file has samples removed with less then 1000 sequences and OTUs removed with less then 100 sequences, input file is also "decontaminated".
+Rarefaction results should thus always give more or less similar results.
+Additionally, OTU tables are plotted individually in the next script.
+Based on the plots of the previous script a rarefaction depth of 1010 sequences is chosen.
+Lineage information is carried over from input file.
+Empty Phylotypes are not removed from the input tables, to avoid potential downstream hick-ups due to inconsistent table dimensions.
+- `0400_ckeck_multi_18S.sh` - **check rarefaction results in Qiime** since coverage differences are vast and rarefaction needs to be done at a low level, it is a goof idea to have some plots for furture reference (e.g. during R coding).
+This script uses the results from `0300_rarefy_multi_18S.sh` and will generate barplots for each of the rarefaction results.
+Writes to `./Zenodo/Rarefaction/0400_plots` accordingly.
+There still seem to be ample invertebrates in all samples, so one can contine the analysis.